robert-mccarthy-ca/modern-druid/README.md

 ### **8. Future Growth (Research & Development)**

-Modern Druid Central (MDC) will drive a continuous innovation pipeline to increase carbon drawdown rates, expand into new ecosystems, improve efficiency, and unlock new revenue streams.
+Modern Druid Central (MDC) would drive a continuous innovation pipeline to increase carbon drawdown rates, expand into new ecosystems, improve efficiency, and unlock new revenue streams.
 This R&D is funded by the 10% MDC royalty and is focused on solving key bottlenecks to planetary-scale deployment.

 ---